Below, you will find 10 low-impact cardio exercises you can do at home.

-2. Take a large step to the right with your right foot, then sweep your left foot across and behind it, bringing your left arm across the front of your body.
+2. Take a large step to the right with your right foot, then sweep your left foot across and behind it, bringing your arms across the front of your body to the left.

-3. Immediately step to the left with your left foot, bringing your right leg across and behind it, and allowing your left arm to travel across the front of your body.
+3. Immediately step to the left with your left foot, bringing your right leg across and behind it, and allowing your arms to travel across the front of your body to the right.